Wellbeing & Mental Health

 Universal Support is for all children in our school.
 This is provided through our ethos and our wider curriculum.

-As part of the national curriculum children take part in Personal, Social and Health Education (PSHE) lessons.
-PSHE covers a wide range of topics including identity, managing feelings and emotions, relationships, change, resilience and being physical, emotionally and socially healthy.
+As part of the national curriculum children take part in Relationships and Health Education lessons.
+These cover a wide range of topics including identity, managing feelings and emotions, relationships, change, resilience and being physical, emotionally and socially healthy.
 This helps children to acquire the knowledge and develop the skills and understanding that they need to lead confident, healthy, independent lives and to become resilient, informed and responsible members of the community.

 We further develop whole school awareness by taking part in World Mental Health Day and Mental Health Awareness Week.
 These special events focus on mindfulness and resilience with the purpose of teaching children strategies for dealing with anxiety and coping with changes.